jeffreykegler/hoonlint/misc/whitespace.md

 it may be just the newline.

-* A body of one or more full newline-terminated lines, all of them comments or
+* A body of one or more full newline-terminated lines, all of them header comments or
 (in the case of non-standard code) blank lines.

 * A partial line postamble.